Nursery

 Our main focus in Nursery is developing good Speaking and Listening Skills and fostering Early Reading and Writing Skills.

 SPEAKING AND LISTENING – The children will engage in a wide range of play-based activities – supported by adults to encourage conversation skills and extend the children’s vocabulary.
 We will develop good listening skills during carpet time with a range of stories, rhymes, songs and listening games.
-We sing nursery rhymes every day before home time.
+We will be having a role play castle area (Summer 1) and then a Dining Hall transition area (Summer 2) to support the transition of our older children to Reception.

 READING – The very first step for learning to read is to develop a love of books.
 So we will share super stories every day.
 We share a story during whole class carpet time.
 We also read books in small groups and to individual children in the story corner throughout the day.
 We often read the same books over and over so that the children become familiar with them.
 The children will start having favourite stories and ask for them.
 They may begin to recite the stories by themselves.
 We will also encourage the children to look at books by themselves so that they become familiar with handling books – holding them the right way up and turning the pages one at a time going left to right – these are all early reading skills that the children need to learn.
-We will visit our school library once a week to share books together.
+We will also begin to do some story telling of our own using props and puppets.
+This term our older children will be starting to learn some Read Write Inc sounds ready for Reception.

 2. Maths